deepakkumardewani/rocket-lander/memory-bank/progress.md

 - Added shadow receiving to terrain mesh
 - Positioned terrain at appropriate height in the scene

+### Step 5: Enhance Star Visuals

+✅ **Completed**

+- Created star texture in `/src/assets/textures/stars/star.svg` using vector graphics
+- Added `loadStarTexture` method to AssetLoader for loading star textures
+- Enhanced StarField class with the following features:
+  - Added texture support for more realistic star appearance
+  - Implemented color variation based on real star distribution (blue-white, white, yellow, orange, red)
+  - Created a star twinkling effect with time-based opacity variations
+  - Added performance optimization to reduce visual updates
+  - Implemented a layered star field with depth for parallax effect:
+    - Front layer (60% of stars): faster movement
+    - Middle layer (30% of stars): medium movement
+    - Background layer (10% of stars): slower movement
+  - Added variable star sizes based on distance to create depth perception
+- Updated GameCanvas and SceneManager to use the enhanced star field
+- Added proper texture disposal in cleanup methods

+### Phase 3: Add Celestial Objects

+✅ **Completed**

+#### Step 10: Add Distant Planets/Moons

+- Created `src/game/CelestialObjects.ts` class for managing celestial objects
+- Implemented the following functionality:
+  - Method to create spherical planets/moons at specified positions
+  - Support for solid colors or texture-based materials
+  - Custom parameters for radius, color, and positions
+  - Automatic generation of predefined set of celestial objects, including:
+    - A blue gas giant positioned in the distance
+    - A reddish-orange planet (Mars-like)
+    - A small grayish moon
+  - Added automatic rotation for planets with randomized speed
+  - Integrated with SceneManager for proper initialization and updates
+- Updated SceneManager with createCelestialObjects method
+- Updated GameCanvas.vue to initialize celestial objects

+#### Step 11: Implement Planet Glow Effect

+- Extended CelestialObjects class with glow shader implementation:
+  - Created custom vertex and fragment shaders for the glow effect
+  - Added parameters to control glow color, intensity, and size
+  - Implemented proper blending for realistic atmospheric glow
+  - Created larger transparent sphere around planets for glow effect
+  - Added support for different glow colors for each planet type
+- Ensured glow effect positions match planet positions during updates
+- Used THREE.ShaderMaterial with additive blending for the glow effect
+- Implemented proper cleanup of glow resources in dispose method

+#### Step 12: Add Occasional Shooting Stars

+- Created `src/game/ShootingStars.ts` class for shooting star effects
+- Implemented the following functionality:
+  - Automated spawning of shooting stars with configurable time intervals
+  - Trail effect using particle system with fading opacity
+  - Random generation of shooting star trajectories
+  - Dynamic sizing of particles based on position in trail
+  - Support for manually triggering shooting stars
+  - Proper cleanup of resources when out of bounds
+- Added the following parameters:
+  - Maximum number of simultaneous shooting stars
+  - Trail length for each shooting star
+  - Spawn interval range (min/max)
+  - Support for texture application
+- Updated SceneManager with createShootingStars and triggerShootingStar methods
+- Updated GameCanvas.vue to initialize shooting stars with appropriate configuration
+- Added proper disposal methods for cleanup

+These enhancements create a more dynamic and visually interesting space environment with occasional shooting stars, distant planets with atmospheric glow effects, and a vibrant star field.
+The implementation follows a modular approach with proper resource management and consistent integration with the existing scene architecture.

 ## Feature 2: Neon or Metallic Textures for Platforms

 ### Step 6: Load Platform Textures in AssetLoader